claytonjwong/savor-quest/README.md

 ## Practice

-1. Visualize story of six objects
+1. Visualize a story of six objects
-2. Find six objects in puzzle
+2. Find six objects in the puzzle

 ### Goals